top of page

 Yes.
 Our jury would prefer to award the residency to an individual rather than to a project, so we encourage you to both apply separately; however, we cannot guarantee that both collaborators will be accepted.

 If you absolutely cannot work separately, and/or there is a very important reason to collaborate, then you may apply jointly and let us know the reason in your application.
-Do keep in mind, though, that if we accept such an application, you will be required to share accommodation and the travel and supplies budgets for the residency.
+Do keep in mind, though, that if we accept such an application, you will be required to share accommodation and other budgets for the residency.

 Why is the residency only open to participants from the “Global South,” and which countries does that include?